digdeeproots/provable-refactorings/recipes/core-6/extract-function/cpp.md

 ## 3. Set the return type

 Set the return type on the lambda, even if it's `void`.
-In Visual Studio, the tooltip over `auto` will tell you the type.
+In Visual Studio, the IntelliSense tooltip over `auto` will tell you the type.

 ```cpp
 auto Applesauce = [&]() -> SOMETYPE {